Sexual practices between men: Frot

+Sex toys

 MSM may use sex toys.
 According to an online survey of 25,294 men who self-reported a homosexual or bisexual orientation, 49.8% have used vibrators.
 Most men who had used a vibrator in the past reported use during masturbation (86.2%).
 When used during partnered interactions, vibrators were incorporated into foreplay (65.9%) and intercourse (59.4%).